emarch88/automation-projects/README.md

 ## Purpose
 ---
-This project aims at the web automation of: the basic functions of Google home page (AKA automated smoke test) automating a login process
+This project aims at the web automation of: the basic functions of Google home page the basic functions of a login page

 ## Project Structure
 ---

-There is one solution called automation-projects.sln that hosts two NUnit projects called smoketest-automated and login-automated
+There is one solution called automation-projects.sln that hosts two NUnit projects called google-automated and login-automated

-The smoketest-automated project is divided into four test cases.
+Each project is divided into test cases.